khushi25bce11223-svg/Digital-Literacy/README.md

 This project was done as a part of Digital Literacy course.
 The main aim was to understand how to use digital tools properly ensuring and being aware about online safety at the same time.

 In this project, I have completed five different tasks which included Infographic, creating online profiles on different platforms like GitHub, LinkedIn and Kaggle, writing professional emails, and learning about cybercrimes specially cyberbullying.
-All the work is organised into different folders in this repository.
+All the works are organised into different folders in this repository.

 ----------------------------------------------------------------------------------------------